Solving the Risk vs. Customer Experience Challenge

 Well, for starters, their goals are perfectly misaligned.

 Imagine that you’re a Customer Experience executive who’s been tasked to deliver best-in-class digital experiences.
-Your first move is likely looking for any friction in the application process and removing it.
+Your first move is likely to look for any friction in the application process and remove it.
 Applications with low friction have higher conversion rates.
 Higher conversion rates mean higher revenue.
 Problem solved and your promotion awaits, right?